cockroachdb/docs/src/current/v23.1/connection-pooling.md

 ## Serverless functions

 {{site.data.alerts.callout_info}}
 "Serverless" here refers to stateless, programmatic functions deployed in a cloud environment that provides an execution framework to provision resources dynamically, such as Amazon Lambda functions.
 It does not refer to {{ site.data.products.serverless }} clusters.
+Serverless functions can be used with CockroachDB {{ site.data.products.serverless }}, {{ site.data.products.dedicated }}, and {{ site.data.products.core }} clusters.
 {{site.data.alerts.end}}

 If your application uses serverless functions to connect to CockroachDB, use a connection pool if you plan to invoke functions frequently.
 To ensure that the connection pool is reused across invocations of the same function instance, initialize the connection pool variable outside the scope of the serverless function definition.
 Set the maximum connection pool size to 1, unless your function is multi-threaded and establishes multiple concurrent requests to your database within a single function instance.